ethereum/devp2p/caps/eth.md

 also observe whether peers respect `MIN_P` and select peers to disconnect based on that information.

+The recommended soft limit for GetCells requests is 64 hashes.
+The recipient may enforce an arbitrary limit on the response (size or serving time), which must not be considered a protocol violation.

 ### Cells (0x15)

 `[request-id: P, [txhash₁: B_32, txhash₂: B_32, ...], [[cell₁: B_2048, cell₂: B_2048, ...], [cell₁: B_2048, cell₂: B_2048, ...], ...], cells: B_16]`